 Deb: Some use-cases for AgTech benefit consumers, like reducing resource waste; some benefit growers, like increasing harvest output.
 What’s most important right now?

-Rob: Who’s going to pay for [the tech]?
+Rob: Who’s going to pay for ?
 What’s the driver to adopt a particular system or piece of hardware?
 Improving yield doesn’t matter when you’re not making any money.
 Creating a linkage between AgTech and your balance sheet is important.
 There has to be incentive for growers to adopt.

 Vicki: The tariff going on right now is changing things, and how we trace our food will become extremely vital in the near future.
 We have to look at how we can compete in a world market.
 Canada is used to treating US wheat as secondary—it’s cattle feed!
 And soybean farmers have no place to put this year’s crop, because the silos are full.
 We need to be able to compete in a world market—it’s the only way our industry can survive.